joelouthan/theologic.us/content/posts/prayers/2020-09-27-am_prayers.md

 Heal Ron & Karen - Lord, would you give Ron strength one more time to walk his daughter down the aisle?

 Heal Kathleen (Leah's mom)

-Heal and be with Emily and the baby.
-Lord, let this not be a difficult pregnancy.
-But we have put our hope and trust into you alone, the only one who gives life.

 Heal Toneka & Justin.
 Heal her body.
 Heal their hearts.
 Bring your Spirit to them and give them peace.